Chicago and Detroit told to hunker down as pandemic surges

 Dr. Jeff Pothof, an emergency medicine physician, said record numbers of COVID-19 patients were already straining resources at University of Wisconsin Health in Madison.

-“The real barrier though is still staffing,” Pothof told Reuters on Thursday.
+“The real barrier, though, is still staffing,” Pothof told Reuters.
 “We’ve been able to scrape together teams, but a lot of it is really offering bonuses and getting people who are already working too hard to work even harder.”

 MORTALITY RATE LOWER, BUT DEATHS RISING

-Offering a glimmer of hope on Thursday, a leading medical research institute reported that the expected mortality rate for coronavirus infections has dropped by nearly a third since April due to advances in therapeutic treatments.
+Offering a glimmer of hope, a leading medical research institute reported that the expected mortality rate for coronavirus infections has dropped by nearly a third since April due to advances in therapeutic treatments.

-However, computer modeling suggests the daily number of COVID-19 deaths in the United States will rise to 2,200 in mid-January, with a cumulative 439,000 lives lost by March 1, nearly double the current toll, according to the University of Washington’s Institute for Health Metrics and Evaluation (IHME).
+However, computer modeling suggests the daily number of COVID-19 deaths in the United States will rise to 2,200 in mid-January, with a cumulative 439,000 lives lost by March 1, nearly double the current toll, according to the University of Washington’s Institute for Health Metrics and Evaluation.

 The third-largest city in the United States could see 1,000 more COVID-19 deaths by the end of 2020 unless residents modify their behavior, Lightfoot said.